Sumitchaudhary001/RAG_chatbot/README.md

-# RAGLens — Multi-Document RAG Assistant
+# RAG Chatbot using Langchain

 A full-stack Retrieval-Augmented Generation (RAG) application for asking grounded questions over one or multiple PDF documents.